ClimbAssist/ClimbAssistService/README.md

 1. In the Configuration tab, replace the VM options with the following

     `-DresourceNameSuffix=-<name> -DaccountId=172776452117 -Dregion=us-west-2 -DuserPoolClientId=<user pool client ID
-     from your development stack> -DuserPoolId=<user pool ID from your development stack>`
+     from your development stack> -DuserPoolId=<user pool ID from your development stack> -DclimbAssistEmail=-<name>@climbassist.com`

+     Alternatively, if you don't have an @climbassist.com email address, you can use dev@climbassist.com for the email.

 1. Choose OK to save the configuration, then choose the green arrow at the top of the window to run the application.
 In a few seconds, Intellij will